haiwen/seafile/README.markdown

 ### File syncing

-1. Selective synchronization for any folder.
+1. Selective sync for any folder.
-2. Correct handling of file conflicts based on history instead of timestamp.
+2. Correctly handles file conflicts based on history instead of timestamp.
-3. Only transfering contents not in the server, and incomplete transfers can be resumed.
+3. Only transfer content delta to the server.
+Interrupted transfers can be resumed.
 4. Sync with two or more servers.
 5. Sync with existing folders.